Asd-g/ReduceFlicker/avisynth/readme.md

 #### opt:
 	Controls which cpu optimizations are used.
-	Currently, this filter has three(C++, SSE2 and AVX2) routines.
+	Currently, this filter has four routines.

 	0 - Use C++ routine.
-	1 - Use SSE2 routine.
+	1 - Use SSE2/SSE routine.
+If cpu does not have SSE2, fallback to 0.
-	others(default) - Use AVX2 routine if possible.
+	2 - Use SSE4.1/SSE2/SSE routine.
+If cpu does not have SSE4.1, fallback to 1.
-	                  If your machine does not have AVX2 or you are using avisynth2.6, fallback to 1.
+    3 (default) - Use AVX2/AVX routine.
+If cpu does not have AVX2, fallback to 2.

 #### raccess:
     When the previous and next frames are accessed.